bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 We provide a simplified call to `newton` to locate the periodic orbits.
 Compared to the regular `newton` function, there is an additional option `linearalgo` to select one of the many ways to deal with the above linear problem.
 The default solver `linearalgo` is `:BorderedLU`.

-Have a look at the [Periodic orbits based on Trapezoidal rule](@ref cgl) example for the Brusselator for a basic example and at [2d Ginzburg-Landau equation (finite differences, codim 2, Hopf aBS)](@ref cgl) for a more advanced one.
+Have a look at the [Periodic orbits based on Trapezoidal rule](@ref cgl) example for the Brusselator for a basic example and at [2d Ginzburg-Landau equation](@ref cgl) for a more advanced one.

 The docs for this specific `newton` are located at [`newton`](@ref).